kagiko/vaultwarden-wiki/Third-party-packages.md

 Any issues with the RPMs can be reported here: https://github.com/MrMEEE/bitwarden_rs_rpm/issues

+## Nix (OS)

+Bitwarden_rs is packacked on Nix with 4 packages (one for mysql, sqlite and postgresql and one for the vault).
+For NixOS there's a Module as well (services.bitwarden_rs) and bitwarden_rs can be configured in that way as well.

 ## Cloudron

 [Cloudron](https://cloudron.io) is a platform that helps you run web apps on your server.